 Deaf Vermonters Advocacy Services (DVAS) provides support and information to signing and non-signing Deaf, Late-deafened, Hard-of-Hearing and DeafBlind individuals in addition to outreaching and educating the public how to better serve and work with Deaf, Hard-of-Hearing, and DeafBlind people.

 Vermont Center for Independent Living's Deaf Independence Program (VCIL/DIP) provides resources to promote independence to Deaf Vermonters.
-Our organization works with the Department of Public Safety's FireSafe802 program that distributes alarm clocks, carbon monoxide detectors and/or fire alarms.
+Our organization works with the Divison of Fire Safety's FireSafe802 program that distributes alarm clocks, carbon monoxide detectors and/or fire alarms.
 Our VT Equipment Distribution Program (VTEDP) and the Sue Williams Freedom Fund (SWFF) can help Deaf, Hard-of-Hearing and DeafBlind peers obtain assistive technology at a lower cost.
 Our VTEDP still has money available for eligible Vermonters (including hearing peers with communication challenges) to receive adaptive telecommunications equipment.

 Vermont Chapter of Hearing Loss Association of America provides information, education, support and advocacy for people with any level of hearing loss.
 This chapter host bi-monthly meetings via Zoom and all members are invited to participate.
 Meetings include updates on Chapter activities (e.g., information on the status of legislative efforts advocating for insurance coverage for hearings), guest speakers, Q&A's regarding concerns of our members and socialization.